-Percentage of FOIs completed within target (20 working days) 80% 86% 79% 82% \bigwedge ^ 89% 89% 89% Target: 90% (set by the Information Commissioner's Office) Performance remained the same as Q1 & Q2 and just missed the target of 90%.
+Percentage of FOIs completed within target (20 working days) 80% 86% 79% 82% \ • 89% 89% 89% Target: 90% (set by the Information Commissioner's Office) Performance remained the same as Q1 & Q2 and just missed the target of 90%.
 Compliance was 91% in November but neither October (85%) or December (89%) reached 90%.
 Five directorates did not meet 90% at points in Q3: Adults Social Care, Children's Services, Cross Service, Environment and Homes and Neighbourhoods.
-ASC - The former IGO left the e compliance.
-ASC recieve low r 1 or 2 has a significant impact of December.
-Children's Services - CS FOIs of departments within the director obtainable, resulting in delays.
-Christmas holidays impacted o Cross-Service - One month one requests requiring input from r 100%.
-Environment - Environment rec struggle to reach 90% although changes to IGOs has further im Homes and Neighbourhoods - service which impacted the cor providing additional support as R13 (a) Number of Subject Access Requests (SARs) 574 340 242 319 N/A 84 100 98 \frown No target N/A R13 (b) Percentage of SARs completed within target (one calendar month) 70% 80% 79% 65% \frown ^ 70% 70% 77% / Target: 90% (set by the Information Commissioner's Office) Performance increased in Q3 to 77% from 70% in Q1 and 2, although this was still well below the target of 90%.
+ASC - The former IGO left the council which resulted in a dip in compliance.
+ASC recieve low numbers of requests and therefore missing 1 or 2 has a significant impact on compliance.
+ASC were 100% in December.
+Children's Services - CS FOIs often require information from various departments within the directorate and although held, is not always easily obtainable, resulting in delays.
+The departure of the former IGO and the Christmas holidays impacted on compliance.
+Cross-Service - One month one request was late - these are complex requests requiring input from multiple Directorates.
+All other months were 100%.
+Environment - Environment receive the highest number of FOIs and often struggle to reach 90% although they were 93% in November.
+A number of changes to IGOs has further impacted compliance.
+Homes and Neighbourhoods - There has been a change in IGOs for this service which impacted the compliance for the area.
+THe IG team are providing additional support as required.
+R13 (a) Number of Subject Access Requests (SARs) 574 340 242 319 N/A 84 100 98 / No target N/A N/A Percentage of SARs completed within target (one calendar month) 70% 80% 79% 65% ↑ 70% 70% 77% / Target: 90% (set by the Information Commissioner's Office) Performance increased in Q3 to 77% from 70% in Q1 and 2, although this was still well below the target of 90%.
 8 directorates received SARs in Q3 and all achieved 100% compliance with the exception of Children's Services who were 59% (26 out of 44 requests answered in time) compliant and Homes and Neighbourhoods who were 81% (22 out of 27 requests answered in time) compliant.
 Children's Services continue to receive the highest number of requests in the council receiving approximately 50% of all the requests received and these are the most complex.
-R14 High risk breaches reported to the Information Commissioners Officer (ICO) 0 1 1 5 ↓ 0 0 0 No target No incidents reported to the ICO in Q3
+Children's Services - receive approximately 50% of all the SARs received in the council.
+These requests are often for historic social care files with are voluminous and complex.
+The process is timeconsuming as each file must be scanned (and each scan checked) before the files can then be reviewed/redacted and released.
+This has been further impacted by vacancies within the team which proved hard to recruit to.
+The vacancies have now been filled.
+It should noted that compliance has improved and the number of overdue requests have now reduced.
+H&N - recevied double the usual number of requests in November (14).
+4 of these were sent late and in December 1 request was late.
+In addition to a higher number of requests, the change of IGO had an impact on their compliance.
+High risk breaches reported to the Information Commissioners Officer (ICO) 0 1 1 5 / Ψ 0 0 0 No target No incidents reported to the ICO in Q3 N/A